Qilzxz/MonitorX/README.md

 # Overview
 MonitorX is a comprehensive tool that provides real-time monitoring of CPU, memory, and disk usage.
 It features customizable alert thresholds, colorized output for better visibility, and flexible reporting options including both command-line display and file output capabilities.

-# Features

--Real-time monitoring of system resources:

--CPU usage tracking with idle percentage calculation

--Memory usage monitoring (total and used)

--Disk space analysis with total, used, and available space

--Configurable threshold alerts for each resource

--Colorized output for better readability

--Two output modes:

--Direct command-line display

--File-based reporting with timestamps

--Input validation to prevent conflicting arguments

--User-friendly ASCII art banner

--Hostname and username display

 # Prerequisites
 The script requires the following utilities to be installed on your system: